nathanstrahs/03-Miniproject/README.md

 ![Wiring Layout](doc/images/wiring.jpg)
 ![Wiring Done](doc/images/buzzer.jpg)

-### Integration
-After coming together to implement the pieces of the project that each of us have been working on, we ended up with a electronic musical instrument that has three tones (based on lighting conditions), and an RGB LED light that switches between red, green, and blue based on what tone the instrument is playing.

 Rayan took ownership of **documentation and management**, writing the README and compiling the design notes so that the team’s progress was clearly recorded.
 He helped split tasks so that each member had a clear, parallel workstream during Sprint 1.
 In addition, he assisted Xiang on the LED work, helping to test different wiring configurations and measure readings with a multimeter.
 He also worked with Sitong to refine the approach for more complex melodies.
 He helped integrate all the isolated components into a final singular product as well.

 ### Testing